Graffiti (Chris Brown album): Critical reception

 Rolling Stone writer Jody Rosen expressed a mixed response towards its "punchy dance-pop songs full of club-ready beats and Casanova gestures", calling it "a bland, occasionally obnoxious, pro forma R&B album".
 Slant Magazine's Eric Henderson commented that "the only compelling thing about the incoherent Graffiti is the material (both external and internal) that makes it even less palatable than a simply below-average collection of paint-by-numbers R&B beats."
 Michaelangelo Matos of The A.V.
 Club gave the album an F rating and stated "The production is clean and often lively, and Brown sings well enough.
 The problem is what he's singing".
 AllMusic editor Andy Kellman also dismissed the album's songwriting and called Brown "exceptionally insufferable" on most of the songs.
 Chicago Sun-Times writer Jim DeRogatis gave the album one out of four stars and described it as "thoroughly mediocre".
 Pete Paphides of The Times panned its ballads, called them a "slopfest of mawkish penitence".
-Jon Caramanica of The New York Times questioned the lyrics' substance and called Graffiti "a curiously electro-moon double faced album that largely thumbs its nose at close reading".
+Jon Caramanica of The New York Times questioned the lyrics' substance and called Graffiti "a curiously faceless album that largely thumbs its nose at close reading".

+Awards and nominations

 Commercial performance

 The album debuted at number seven on the US Billboard 200, selling 102,000 copies in its first week.
 Graffiti was the week's second highest debut, only behind Glee: The Music, Volume 2.
 To date, the album has sold 341,000 copies in the United States.
-The sales were disappointing compared to his previous two albums, but was still certified Gold by the RIAA less than ten years later, on August 23, 2019.
+The sales fell short compared to his previous two albums, but it was still certified Gold by the RIAA nearly ten years later, on August 23, 2019.